“Expectations create and shape reality.” ― Debasish Mridha

 Nothing is more frustrating to a stakeholder than being informed of an issue that is past the point of resolution when they could have headed it off if they’d known about it earlier.
 Stakeholders don’t like surprises.
 It kills their confidence, erodes your credibility and goes a long way to fuelling their disengagement from the project.

 If any of the above sounds familiar and you’re ready for something new, then you need to look at another scheduling tool—one that’s automated and can be fed directly with data in terms of work that’s done and work that’s remaining.
 To keep stakeholders updated, you need to stay current too—and that takes a schedule that updates in real time, one that shows everyone the current state of play whenever they need project information.

-The most effective way to manage stakeholder expectations is with a tool that automatically adjusts the start and finish dates of project work throughout the life of the project—with every update and change—without the need for constant manual tweaking, or porting a ton of information from one silo to another.
+The most effective way to manage stakeholder expectations is with a tool that automatically adjusts the start and the finish dates of project work throughout the life of the project—with every update and change—without the need for constant manual tweaking, or porting a ton of information from one silo to another.